codacy/codacy-rubocop/docs/description/Lint_ConstantResolution.md

-Large projects will over time end up with one or two constant names that are problematic because of a conflict with a library or just internally using the same name a namespace and a class.
-To avoid too many unnecessary offenses, Enable this cop with `Only: [The, Constant, Names, Causing, Issues]`
+Large projects will over time end up with one or two constant names that are problematic because of a conflict with a library or just internally using the same name for a namespace and a class.
+To avoid too many unnecessary offenses, enable this cop with `Only: [The, Constant, Names, Causing, Issues]`

-NOTE: `Style/RedundantConstantBase` cop is disabled if this cop is enabled to prevent conflicting rules.
-Because it respects user configurations that want to enable this cop which is disabled by default.
+NOTE: `Style/RedundantConstantBase` cop is disabled if this cop is enabled, to prevent conflicting rules.
+This is because it respects user configurations that want to enable this cop which is disabled by default.

 # Examples